vonajs/vona/packages-docs/guide/essentials/api/controller.md

 ## Routes

-The routes set by the decorator will be automatically registered in the system routing table.
+Like `Fastify`, Vona also uses [find-my-way](https://github.com/delvedor/find-my-way) as the routing library.
+All Controller Actions that use the `@Web` decorator will be automatically registered in the routing table

 The route path is composed of the Controller Path and the Action Path

 ### General format